bjpeixoto/fantasypunk/ideas-concepts/basic-moves.md

 - you reveal yourself
 - your intentions are not what they seem
 - you betray a sort of "selfish" interest

+## Be Kind

+**When you are kind**, ask the GM or another player what their character, a place or another entity needs.
+Describe how you intend to fulfil that need, then roll Kind.

+On a critical hit, choose none.
+On a solid hit choose one.
+On a messy hit, choose 2.

+- results: they comes as a cost, are incomplete or faulty, or you get the barest clue about how to move forward;
+- actions: your actions are offensive to a culture, custom, rules or laws, if not outright harmful;
+- intentions: someone beccomes suspicious or distrustful of you, or will not cooperate without a show of good faith;

+Results, Actions, Intentions.
+- heal, treat, aid;
+- relate, empathize, inspire, support;
+- sway, disarm, placate.

+Describe how the keys you picked factor in the outcome;

+On a miss, **brace yourself**.